 Do you still feel Armenian?

 Absolutely.
-I am Armenian; I grew up in Armenia; I listened to Armenian folk music and the language.
-I was always drawn to the high Armenian [language].
-In Armenia there are seminaries, where priest learn this higher Armenian language and where education is of a completely different caliber.
-I remember I once I went to a lecture given by a young priest from such a seminary on architecture and paintings that are in some churches.
+I am Armenian.
+I grew up in Armenia.
+I listened to Armenian folk music and the language.
+I was always drawn to the high Armenian language.
+In Armenia, there are seminaries, where priests learn this higher Armenian language and where education is of a completely different caliber.
+I remember I once went to a lecture on architecture and paintings that are in some churches, given by a young priest from such a seminary.
 I was mesmerized by the way he spoke Armenian, completely hypnotized, and I understood what a fantastic language is part of me.
 Unfortunately, I never learned Armenian on that level of seminary education, but I read books and I adore it.
-I am Armenian 100%.
+I am Armenian 100 percent.
 Armenia has an incredible past and a tragic past, of course.
 I am proud of the Armenian culture and rich tradition in philosophy and poetry.
-As for classical music, we have [Vartapet] Komitas, this fantastic, great gem of Armenian music.
-At the same time, I don’t have a sharp national identity, I feel absolutely cosmopolitan.
-The music that inspired me to be a pianist was Rachmaninoff, and the music I first fell in love with was Tchaikovsky.
-The music that first spoke of love was Chopin.
+As for classical music, we have [Vartapet] Komitas–this fantastic, great gem of Armenian music.
+At the same time, I don’t have a sharp national identity; I feel absolutely cosmopolitan.
+The music that inspired me to be a pianist was by Rachmaninoff, and the composer I first fell in love with was Tchaikovsky.
+The music that first spoke of love was by Chopin.
 Of course, Bach and Mozart were always with me.
 I think classical music is cosmopolitan, but growing up in Armenia had a huge impact on me and made me different.

 Talking about Chopin, what is so special about his music?